Kneelawk/Codextra/README.md

 # Codextra

-Minecraft Codec extras and utilities, including Ops-Attachments.
+Minecraft Codec extras and utilities, including `CodecAttachments`.

-Ops-Attachments allow you to transfer context into your Codecs like what Minecraft does with `RegistryOps`.
+`CodecAttachments` allow you to transfer context into your Codecs like what Minecraft does with `RegistryOps`.